mars0i/popco2/doc/sims/bali/anomalies.md

 (And in the 16-16-16-16 propns, the mean in the worldly-Brahmanic condition is *lower* than in the worldly-peasant condition. !)

+(This heightens the need for a statistical test in the end, such as the Kolmogorov-Smirnov tests I did on the crime3 distributions, but since I'm focusing on means, informally, maybe a more commonplace test would be appropriate.
+At this stage *looking* significant is a worthwhile starting point.)

 One reason for this might be simply that there are more spiritual peasant propns (18) than spiritual brahman propns (15).
 So in the worldly peasant condition, you have 18 propns being pushed up, rather